 Students living off campus who are tested at University Health Services (UHS) or off-campus laboratories will be billed through their health insurance.
 UHS accepts almost all major insurance carriers.
 If a student has insurance with a carrier that is not accepted, UHS will either see them anyway if they are willing to incur out-of-network costs or help the student find a local provider who participates in their network.

 The Families First Coronavirus Response Act (FFCRA) states that all forms of public and private insurance, including self-funded plans, must now cover FDA-approved COVID-19 tests and costs associated with diagnostic testing with no cost-sharing, as long as the test is deemed medically appropriate by an attending health care provider.
 Contact your health insurance company to confirm coverage.
 More information on coverage of COVID-19 testing in Oregon is available from the Oregon.GOV COVID-19 consumer health insurancewebpage.

 Is the UO offering COVID-19 testing to staff and faculty?

-Faculty and staff who have COVID-19-like symptoms or who have been exposed to the virus should contact their health care provider or one of the COVID-19 test sites at various locations around the Eugene-Springfield area.
+Faculty and staff who have COVID-19-like symptoms or are feeling ill should contact their health care provider or one of the COVID-19 test sites at various locations around the Eugene-Springfield area.

 Benefits-eligible employees can find a primary care physician by reviewing the options available through their UO health insurance plan at Human Resources.
 If you do not have a primary care physician, an urgent care location or any of Lane County Public Health’s clinics [en Español] can also be a resource.